pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 There were a few things that we had to figure out in order to make it work for a large application such as mocking server responses, testing the UI around asynchronous callbacks and testing integrations with non-React code.
-There were about 500 tests which executed within seconds and gave us a lot of confidence in the frontend before we started the notoriously slow acceptance tests.
+As a result, we had roughly 500 tests running within seconds and providing us with important confidence before kicking off the few notoriously slow acceptance tests.

 *Thanks to Callum, Daniela and Gagan for reading early versions of this post!*